-This post is by no means a definitive guide to the deities known collectively as Datuk Gong, but rather simply a general overview of their worship.
+This post is by no means a definitive guide to the deities known collectively as Datuk Gong, but rather a general overview of their worship.

 While I have a great interest in these deities, I know very little about them.
 What I do know has been acquired through reading online articles, Wikipedia entries and some academic texts; and also from conversations with various people, including those who revere the deities, but, unfortunately, do not have in-depth knowledge of them.